mmuckley/torchkbnufft/README.md

 ## Citation

-If you want to cite the  package, you can use the following:
+If you want to cite the package, you can cite the following:

 ```bibtex
 @misc{Muckley2019,